fabricionaweb/docker-upsies/README.md

 While this is not the perfect solution, its what I have done to prevent recreating the container (passing the paths, permissions, etc) all the time.

-After have the container running there is logs.
+After have the container running there is no logs.
 That is fine.
 You just need to attach an internative shell and start use it: `docker exec -it upsies bash` (adjust `upsies` as the name of your container)

 Inside the interative shell you can play with `upsies`.
 [Check upsies docs](https://upsies.readthedocs.io/en/stable/cli_reference.html)